bbalganjjm/natural_js/html/naturaljs/template/documents/template-api_en_US.md

 #API Menual

 ##Rules for creating property names for Controller object
-Natural-TEMPLATE functions can be executed using the naming convention for controller object property names.
+Natural-TEMPLATE functions can be executed using the naming convention for Controller object property names.
 Automate repetitive tasks such as initializing components and binding events.

 ###1.
 Starts with "p." - UI component initialization
 Automatically initialize the components of Natural-UI.